dbak91/RdpOneClick/README.md

 -  Create desktop shortcut of .exe and name it after your chosen rdp file/vm name
 - Edit desktop shortcut properties Target field to include parameters: See Usage, E.g.) Target:# RdpAutoClick.exe "C:\\USERS\\BAKERDA\\Desktop\\WIN10.rdp"  1104 659 768 561 (This expects the rdp at 1104 659 and the connect button at 768 561 with no pre clicks defined

+## Version differences
+#### V7.0
+The first version to use a single .exe

+#### V6.0
+The first version to both **support every windows language** and use a dictionary of top ten languages for user/error messages.

+#### V5.0
+Now with a easy to use GUI set up wizard

+#### V4.0
+The first NET 4.8 dependant version and the first version to automate the clicking by button name.
+Flaws:
+- NET 4.8 must be installaled.
+(Already present on most moderrn systems)

+#### V3.0 / V3.2
+This is the first c# versions and the last 2 versions based on clicking at x and y coordinates as oppose to button name
+Note:
+- These have not been tested thoroughly for dependencies.
+The target was NET 8.0 framework so it is possible NET 8 may be required.
+Flaws:
+- Click locations require fixed resolution so any resolution change (such as going from wfh to office) will need their own shortcuts.

+#### V2.0
+This is the last self contained visual basic version.
+Flaws:
+- Large file size and slow to start until cached.